atharvthakle/Hashira-Assessment/README.md

 Input is provided as a JSON file containing:

-n: total number of data points.
+- n: The number of roots provided in the given JSON

-k: minimum number of points required (k = degree of polynomial + 1).
+- k: The minimum number of roots required to solve for the coefficients of the polynomial
+- k = m + 1, where m is the degree of the polynomial

 Each point contains:

-Key = x-coordinate.
+- Key = x-coordinate.

-"base" = numerical base of the value.
+- "base" = numerical base of the value.

-"value" = y-coordinate in that base.
+- "value" = y-coordinate in that base.

 The goal:

-Parse and convert all points to decimal.
+- Parse and convert all points to decimal.

-Use polynomial interpolation (Lagrange’s method) to recover the polynomial.
+- Use polynomial interpolation (Lagrange’s method) to recover the polynomial.

-Identify the constant term (secret).
+- Identify the constant term (secret).

-Detect and list any wrong data points that don’t fit the polynomial.
+- Detect and list any wrong data points that don’t fit the polynomial.

+### Hint

+Although you can't test your code against the test case in a testing environment, you can double-check it manually by solving the polynomial on paper and comparing the outputs.

 ## Structure